21st Century Learning Skills – Classroom Activities Group Challenge

 Originally this lesson package was created as a culminating task for our unit on Exploring the 6 Cs.

-But, the summary works equally well as an introduction to the 6 Cs.
-Sure, it’ll take a little longer to go through the slideshow with students if you’re introducing material for the first time, but this package will work as a stand-alone exploration of 21st Century Skills.
+Sure, it’ll take a little longer to go through the slideshow with students if you’re introducing material for the first time, but this package works well as a stand-alone exploration of 21st Century Skills.

-- We include handouts so students learn each of the 6 Cs, one by one
+- You get handouts so students learn each of the 6 Cs, one by one

-- We include slides from each of our lesson packages on the 6Cs.
+- You also get some of the key slides from each of our lesson packages on the 6Cs.

 What are 21st Century Skills?